AlphauroraE/Cross-Domain_Gender_Identification_ML_Codebase/README.md

     ex. ml_codebase.cucumberIntoJar(fast_a_raw,pickle_filename)

+4. We defined our runExperiment functions to work so that the machine learning models would train once on the data specified in train_info, and then test on the data specified in test1_info, test2_info, and test3_info.
+This saves time by avoiding training on the same data 3 times.
+For example, calling runExperimentsScene one time can produce the experiment results for train/test pairs: FAST A -> FAST B, FAST A -> Alyx A, and FAST A -> Alyx B.

-4. The experiments require certain parameters.
+   The experiments require certain parameters.
 To save space, specify them in dictionaries of the below specified formats:

     - train_info = {'raw': var, 'path': var, 'fora': '', 'set': ''}
     - test1_info = {'raw': var, 'path': var, 'fora': '', 'set': '', 'filename': ''}